Hosea the prophet

 Israel had become more prosperous and sought political power among the surrounding nations.
 This had brought foreign cultural influences to the nation.
 The most damaging was Baal worship (11:2), which Hosea refers to as, “pursuing her lovers” (2:5,7), implying that this worship involved sacred prostitution (4:12), as well as excessive drinking (4:11).
 Hosea sarcastically refers to this worship as, “consulting pieces of wood” (4:12).

 The worship of Yahweh had been mixed with Canaanite worship.
 Religious ritual continued, but was superficial and uncommitted.
 All they remembered of the covenant was that Israel as a nation was blessed by God.
 There was little or no heart response to Yahweh or true faithfulness to the covenant.
-They practices many sacrifices, paid tithes, but the worship of Yahweh was mixed with pagan rituals, involving erotic practices and religious rituals.
+They practiced many sacrifices, paid tithes, but the worship of Yahweh was mixed with pagan rituals, involving erotic practices and religious rituals.
 These sacrifices did not please God (8:11-13, 9:4), their heart is false, even though they build more and more altars (10:1-2).

 Israel had forsaken the covenant, and ignored their calling to be totally loyal to Yahweh alone.
 Instead Israel had chosen the gods of prosperity (Baal), power (through political alliances) and sex (Baal, Asherah).
 Israel no longer lived as a distinct people with a different culture based on divine revelation.